using-blazor-lessons/lessons-in-2025-q1/README.md

 ### 06 - Code - Time calculations.

-We need some calculations to get meaningful data for us humans.
+We need some calculations to crunch down meaningful data for us humans.
 Therefore we add two simple helper methods to the `@code` section:

 ```
 private long TicksSinceStoreInitialized(DateTime offset) => (offset - WatcherState.Value.Created).Ticks;
 private long TicksSinceKeyPressed(DateTime offset) => (offset - keyPressed).Ticks;
 ```

-The methods names should be documentation enough. ;-)
+The method names should be documentation enough. ;-)

 ### 06 - Code - Dispatch KeyPressed Action.

 We still miss the dispatched action.
-To enable this, please:
+To enable this, do as follows:

 1. Inject the dispatcher with `@inject IDispatcher Dispatcher`.
 2. Add `Dispatcher.Dispatch(new WatcherActions.KeyPressed(args));` to the local `OnKeyPressed` method.

 If you debug now the app, you will recognize that `OnKeyPressed` is not triggered.
-The reason is, that the table need focus first.
+The reason is, that the table needs focus first.
 And yes, after each rendering.
-Blazor offers us appropriate method to override and this is where we needed the `tableReference` for:
+Blazor offers us an appropriate method to override and this is where we need the `tableReference` for:

 3. Override `OnAfterRenderAsync` like this: